- Gym & Recreation

 - Summer Hoya Office

-The Summer Hoya Office is staffed by the residential team and here to serve as your main resource for any questions you have while you’re here on campus.
-Located in the Healey Family Student Center, our office is open from 8:00 a.m. to 10:00 p.m. each day.
+The Summer Hoya Office is staffed by the residential team and is here to serve as your main resource for any questions you have while you’re here on campus.
+Located in the Healey Family Student Center, the Summer Hoya Office is open from 8:00 a.m. to 10:00 p.m. each day.
 The Summer Hoya Office can be reached at (202) 687-9786.

 Hotels, Lodging, and Dining